Water System Security and Resilience in Homeland Security Research

 Containing Contamination and Mitigating Impacts

-EPA researchers continue to develop software tools, including a water security response toolkit, that can help water utilities respond to contamination events, as well as to mitigate the effects of these events.
-The response toolkit incorporates previously developed tools (TEVA-SPOT, CANARY and the EPANet extensions) with additional modules to allow for optimizing and implementing response actions in real–time.
-The toolkit includes the ability to identify:
+EPA researchers continue to develop software tools that can help water utilities respond to contamination events, as well as to mitigate the effects of these events.
+The response tools include previously developed tools (TEVA-SPOT, CANARY and the EPANet extensions) and additional modules to allow for optimizing and implementing response actions in real–time.
+The tools includes the ability to identify:

 - a contaminant source